venturadan/startup/notes.md

 	- Is Go code running on port 80 as it the text says, or port 3000 like the code looks?
 	- Not sure how to differentiate service, microservice and serverless function?
 	- In slides 2.1, what this the point of the two-slide sequence on servers?
-	- A few other 2.* slide questions, if we don't see them in class...
+	- A few other 2.* slide questions, if we don't see them in ...
 5. Domain Names
 	- What is the * in the image subdomain.*secondary.top
 6. AWS Route 53
 	- Why can't we do HTTPS with just and IP address?
 	- What contact info should I use for the DNS if I'm using FHTL account (and not my personal one)?
 	- if we register a wildcard subdomain, why in the troubleshooting guide does it suggest that the www subdomain won't work?
+		- default subdomain for web requests, but since almost all things are web requests...
 7. HTML Structure
 	- some of the assignment instructions are misleading or don't quite match the output shown
 8. Simon CSS